Randall Boe

-Randall Boe (born 1962) is the former General Counsel for AOL and has been involved in many notable cases regarding internet law.
+Randall Boe (born 1962) is the former General Counsel for AOL and has been involved in several cases regarding internet law.
 He was named the commissioner of the Arena Football League in March 2018.

+Biography

+Early life

-He was born in Ohio and grew up in Iowa City, Iowa.
+Boe was born in Ohio and grew up in Iowa City, Iowa.
 He attended the University of Wisconsin–Madison and graduated in 1983 with majors in political science and economics.
 He graduated from the University of Pennsylvania Law School in 1987.
-After graduation, he went to work at Arent, Fox, Kintner, Plotkin & Kahn in Washington, D.C.
-While at Arent Fox, Boe specialized in complex litigation and tried a wide variety of matters, including antitrust cases, white collar criminal matters and product liability matters.
+After graduation, he worked at Arent, Fox, Kintner, Plotkin & Kahn in Washington, D.C.

-Internet indecency litigation
+Legal career

-In 1995, Boe agreed to represent Joe Shea, the publisher of the American Reporter, in a challenge to the recently passed Communications Decency Act (CDA).
-The CDA, among other things, made it illegal to publish, distribute or disseminate "indecent" material on the Internet.
-The "indecency" standard had long been imposed on over-the-air broadcasters, both radio and television, by the Federal Communications Commission; it was most famously defined and upheld in Federal Communications Commission v.
-Pacifica Foundation, a case determining that George Carlin's famous Seven Dirty Words monologue was indecent.
+In 1995, Boe represented Joe Shea, the publisher of the American Reporter, in a challenge to the recently passed Communications Decency Act (CDA) over concerns that the Act made it illegal to publish, distribute or disseminate "indecent" material on the Internet.
 Boe was the lead counsel in Shea v.
 Reno, filed in federal court in New York at about the same time as the ACLU filed their challenge to the same statute in Philadelphia.
 A three judge panel, led by Judge José A. Cabranes, unanimously ruled in July 1996 that the Communications Decency Act was unconstitutionally vague and overbroad and enjoined its enforcement.
 The government appealed the decisions in both Shea v.
 Reno and ACLU v.
 Reno.
 Ultimately, the Supreme Court affirmed the judgements in both cases.